pact-foundation/pact-js/README.md

 **NOTE: The API of this implementation is likely to change.
 See this [discussion](https://github.com/pact-foundation/pact-js/discussions/681) for more**

+If migrating between beta versions, please see [MIGRATION.md](MIGRATION.md) for guidelines.

 ### Using the V3 matching rules

 There are a number of new matchers that can be used, like `integer` and `timestamp`.
 There are defined in the `MatchersV3` class that needs to be used with `PactV3` DSL.